Aaron-Bopp/TIM/30_Topics/32_Terms/karma.md

 aliases:
   - null
 tags: created/2021/07/05, node/topic/term
+sr-due: 2022-04-16
+sr-interval: 6
+sr-ease: 230
 ---
 > [!infobox]
 `$=customJS.dv_funcs.mentionedIn(dv)`

 #### <s class="topic-title">[[karma]]</s>

-is basically the belief that that good actions bring [[happiness]] and bad actions bring sadness IN THE LONG RUN
+Karma is the belief that that good actions bring [[happiness]] and bad actions bring sadness IN THE LONG RUN

 The [[Yoga|Yogic]] principle of cause and effect.